Application for Admission Guide

 College of Dentistry: You have completed the admission requirements for the College of Dentistry and wish to enter the Doctor of Dental Medicine (D.M.D.) degree program.

-Education - Elementary/Middle: You have completed the admission requirements and want to apply for the Bachelor of Education - Elementary/Middle Years sequential education program.
+Education - Elementary/Middle: You have completed the required post-secondary subjects to be considered for admission and want to apply for the Bachelor of Education - Elementary/Middle Years sequential education program.

-Education - Secondary: You have completed the admission requirements and want to apply for the Bachelor of Education - Secondary sequential education program.
+Education - Secondary: You have completed the required post-secondary subjects to be considered for admission and want to apply for the Bachelor of Education - Secondary sequential education program.

 Education/Kinesiology Combined: You have completed the Kinesiology portion of the program and want to apply to the College of Education to earn your Bachelor of Education.

 Graduate (A) MPAcc Program: You have completed an undergraduate degree and want to apply for the Master's of Professional Accounting Program.

 Graduate (B) Fall Term Start: You have completed an undergraduate degree and want to apply to begin a graduate program in September.

 Graduate (C) Winter Tern Start: You have completed an undergraduate degree and want to apply to begin a graduate program in January.